Shikhar2929/Shikhar2929/README.md

 ### Hi there 👋

-I am a CS Student at Georgia Tech.
+I am a CS + Math Student at Georgia Tech.
 I am extremely interested in Machine Learning, Artificial Intelligence, and Quantitative Finance.
-Languages: C/C++, Python, Java, HTML, Flutter, and Dart.
+Languages: C/C++, Python, Java, JavaScript

 <!--
 **Shikhar2929/Shikhar2929** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.